 🎟️ Tours and Activities

-Ticketmaster – If you’re traveling and want to catch a concert, festival, or sports game, Ticketmaster is where you check first.
+Ticketmaster – If I’m traveling and want to catch a concert, festival, or football match, this is where I look first.
+Just watch for service fees—they’re brutal.

 📶 SIM Cards & Connectivity